vebyast/rr_stats/README.md

 crontab -l | { cat ; echo '0 * * * * rr_stats_sample YOUR_FIC_URL_HERE'} | crontab -
 ```

-# Usage
+# Viewing your data

 Run `rr_stats_graph` to view your stats.
-Run `rr_stats_watch` to view
+Run `rr_stats_path | entr -c
-your stats and refresh the graphs and numbers whenever your background
+rr_stats_graph` to view your stats and refresh the graphs and numbers
-job goes out and gets new stats.
+whenever you get new stats or press space.

 Probably best used on a portrait-mode display or at least on a tall,
 thin window on a very large screen.